Create a Guru Unstructured Data Lake Object (UDLO)

-Create an unstructured data lake object (DLO) in Data Cloud to ingest your organization’s content from Guru into Data Cloud.
+Create an unstructured data lake object (UDLO) in Data 360 to ingest your organization’s content from Guru into Data 360.

-See the Unstructured Data Reference for a list of supported file formats.
+See the Unstructured Data File Formats and Connectors for a list of supported file formats.

 User Permissions Needed